SYChen123/A-survey-on-BATADAL-dataset/README.md

 - Paper: ***Model-based approach for cyber-physical attack detection in water distribution systems***

 - Idea: Model-driven approach.
 Firstly estimate the demand based on partial SCADA readings.
 Secondly simulate the hydraulics based on the estimated demand using *EPANET*, a physically based water hydraulics simulation model.
 Next calculate the errors between SCADA readings and simulated values.
-Finally apply moving average and decision rules on the errors to find anomalies.
+Finally apply moving average with different lags and decision rules on the errors to find anomalies.

 2. Abokifa et al.